Sego Resources Closes First Tranche of Financing

 Each FTU unit consists of one common share and one share purchase warrant.
 Each FTU warrant entitles the holder to purchase an additional common share at $0.15 for two years from closing of the private placement.
 Each NFTU consists of one common share and one share purchase warrant.
 Each NFTU warrant entitles the holder to purchase an additional common share at $0.10 for two years from the closing of the private placement.
-The securities issued under this second closing are subject to the applicable statutory 4 month + one day hold period from the date of issuance.
-The closing of this first tranche is subject to regulatory approval.
+The securities issued under this closing are subject to the applicable statutory 4 month + one day hold period from the date of issuance, the hold period will expire on May 1, 2020.

+There were 17 placees in the financing with Aggregate Pro Group Involvement of 3 Placees.
+Finders Fees of $5,864.60 in cash and 98,910 finders' warrants were payable to PI Financial Corp.
+Each finders' warrant entitles the holder to acquire one unit at $0.06 (91,910 warrants) and at $0.05 (7,000 warrants) for a two year period from the closing.

 The flow through proceeds will be expended on the continued exploration of the Company's Miner Mountain Copper-Gold Alkalic Porphyry project located near Princeton, BC.
 The non-flow through proceeds will be used for working capital and general corporate purposes.